Sprinkles and Sprouts

 Pin Image: Cajun chicken sloppy Joe sandwich with text overlaid

 These Cajun Chicken Sloppy Joes are a delicious twist on a classic.
-This recipe is a quick and easy dinner solution that doesn't skimp on taste, with just one skillet and less than 30 minutes.
+They are a quick and easy dinner that doesn't skimp on taste.
+They needs just one skillet and less than 30 minutes.

 Green bell pepper: Green peppers are part of the Cajun holy trinity of vegetables.
 But you can substitute it with red or yellow if you prefer.

-Garlic: The recipe uses 3 cloves, but measure garlic with your heart!
+Garlic: The recipes uses 3 cloves, but always measure garlic with your heart!

-Cajun seasoning: I use my homemade cajun blend, but use one your family loves.
+Cajun seasoning: I use my homemade cajun blend, but use whatever blend your family loves.

 Salt: Depending on your cajun seasoning, you may need more or less salt.
 Taste your mixture before adding salt.

-Hot sauce: Optional!
+Hot sauce: Totally optional!
 Add more or less to suit your taste.
-I add ½ a teaspoon for our family and then put the bottle on the table for people to add more if they want.
+I add a ½-1 teaspoon for our family and then put the bottle on the table for people to add more if they want.

 Recipe Tips